USAID security leaders on leave after trying to keep Musk's DOGE from classified info, officials say

 “We must do everything in our power to push back and protect people from harm,” the Massachusetts senator said, without giving details.

-Associated Press writer Matthew Lee in Panama City contributed to this report.
+Associated Press writers Michelle L. Price in New York and Matthew Lee in Panama City contributed to this report.

+___ This story has been updated to correct the surname name of one of the USAID security officials.
+He is John Voorhees, not John Vorhees.